sbhusal123/react-hooks/src/Components/UseCallBackHook/README.md

 ## 2. How does those hooks affects.

--   When using optimization hooks, after updating of component, previous dom reference and associated handler is not collected as a garbage(previous component and the new component is stored in memory).
+-   When using useCallback hooks, after updating of component, previous associated handler is not collected as a garbage(previous component and the new component is stored in memory).

 -   Now the output of the component before update and after update is compared and decided weather to re-render or not.